PULLING THE PLUG:

 institutional ethics committee

-in the hospital or nursing home were we are receiving our terminal care.
+in the hospital or nursing home where we are receiving our terminal

 Because these people have faced several similar situations,

-they might be able to offer wise advice to the legal deciders
+they might be able to offer wise advice to the official deciders

 as the patient and/or our appointed proxies—